Bairnsdale: Transport

 Bairnsdale established a reputation as a marketing and trading centre for the large rural area of East Gippsland and this has been helped by the development of excellent road systems, a good railway service and to some extent steamer and air services.
-The 1880s were seen as the 'Golden Age' for steamer traffic on the rivers and Bairnsdale was seen as one of the major colonial ports.
-The brick Bairnsdale railway station opened in 1890 with other platforms and railway infrastructure being completed at the same time.
+The 1880s were seen as the "Golden Age" for steamer traffic on the rivers, and Bairnsdale was seen as one of the major colonial ports.
+The brick Bairnsdale railway station opened in 1890, with other platforms and railway infrastructure being completed at the same time.
 The contractor R. Kreokel won the contract for the work to be carried out for the amount of £2,322.

 Shipping services from Bairnsdale to metropolitan areas linked with the railway so local primary producers could send their goods off to the markets in the major centre of Melbourne.
-As a consequence of the more frequent use of rail and the advent of refrigerated carts in 1890 which allowed dairy farmers and fishermen to appropriately transport their produce, the last coach service between Sale and Bairnsdale ran in 1889.
+As a consequence of the more frequent use of rail and the advent of refrigerated carts in 1890 that allowed dairy farmers and fishermen to appropriately transport their produce, the last coach service between Sale and Bairnsdale ran in 1889.
 In World War II rail services were reduced with only three trains per week direct to Bairnsdale but services were restored in 1948.
 In 1952 diesel trains were first used on the line and the daily train from Melbourne to Bairnsdale was named The Gippslander.
 Victorian Railways established the Bairnsdale station as a regional freight centre in 1977.

 The contemporary rail transport system is still facilitated by the major railway station in Bairnsdale railway station which is the terminus of the Bairnsdale railway line.
 V/Line provides rail services.
-Performance figures for 2014 for services to Bairnsdale (long-distance service) ran at 98.9% and 86.7% for reliability and punctuality, respectively.
-In comparison with figures from May to December 2013, the average reliability and punctuality are both down just 0.5%.
+Performance figures for 2014 for services to Bairnsdale (long-distance service) were 98.9% and 86.7% for reliability and punctuality, respectively.
+In comparison with figures from May to December 2013, the average reliability and punctuality are both down 0.5%.

-Currently, Bairnsdale Cabs provides a local taxi service around the city.
+Bairnsdale Cabs provides a local taxi service around the city.
 Bus service is facilitated by Gillicks Bus Lines, Dysons (V/Line contractor) and Goodalls Bus Lines as well as a number of others in Bairnsdale and surrounding areas.

-One of the major recreational transport infrastructure systems in the city is the East Gippsland Rail Trail which begins in at the entrance to East Bairnsdale adjacent to Howitt Park.
+One of the major recreational transport infrastructure systems in the city is the East Gippsland Rail Trail, which begins in at the entrance to East Bairnsdale adjacent to Howitt Park.
 The track consists of asphalt that extends to Nicholson where it then becomes a track made from hard base gravel that forms a solid surface.
 Almost 100 km in length, the multi-use trail permits running, walking, cycling and horse-riding as it follows the alignment of the former railway line to Orbost.
 The Bairnsdale section of the track is relatively straight, long and flat and takes users over two small bridges and crosses Phillips Lane and Morrisson Road before it intersects with the Princes Highway, which was given that name in 1920 when the Country Roads Board assumed control of the whole length of highway between Melbourne and Eden.